flxhbck/powergloveVR/README.md

-# powergloveVR
+# PowergloveVR

-Reviving the Powerglove with the Vive tracker and Arduino
+Resources to modify the Powerglove to become compatible with the HTC Vive VR system.
+Requires a Vive tracker puck and an Arduino Due.